-This Hemp Hearts Consumer Guide covers everything you need to know about buying hemp hearts in NZ, along with what they are, how they’re made, and their many benefits to human health.
+This consumer guide provides the information you need about buying this delicious seed product in NZ, along with what they are, how they’re made, and their many benefits to human health.

 Hemp hearts are made from the seeds of the hemp plant.
-Hemp has been cultivated for centuries as early as 6000 BC, and was cultivated in China for its seeds and oils for use in foods.
+Hemp cannabis sativa has been cultivated for centuries as early as 6000 BC, and was cultivated in China for its seeds and oils for use in foods, found in many common menu items.

 Hemp hearts are raw, hulled hemp seeds.
-They are the soft, chewy center found inside the shell of the hemp seed.
-Hemp hearts have a subtle nutty flavor and can be consumed raw.
+People often eat them, as they are the soft, chewy center found inside the shell of the hemp seed.
+They have a subtle nutty flavor and can be consumed raw.
 Hemp seeds can be purchased whole for those who wish to get more fibre in their diet.

 Hemp hearts are rich in omega fatty acids, vitamins, minerals and antioxidants.
-Hemp hearts are filled with healthy fats.
-A serving of 30 gram (3 tablespoons) has almost 15 grams of fat, of which 1.4 grams are saturated, 1.6 grams are monounsaturated, and 11.4 grams are polyunsaturated (omega-3 and omega-6 fatty acids).
-That’s half the hemp hearts weight in fat, with 30% of the remaining being rich in protein.
+They are filled with healthy fats.
+A serving of 30 gram (3 tablespoons) has almost 15 grams of fat, of which 1.4 grams are saturated, 1.6 grams are monounsaturated, and 11.4 grams are polyunsaturated (omega-3 and omega-6).
+That’s half their weight in fat, with 30% of the remaining being rich in protein.

-The hemp plant is first grown and then harvested.
-The seed is the only part of the plant not discarded.
+Yes, they are legal in NZ.
+First, the hemp plant is first grown and then harvested.
+The seed is the only part that is not discarded.
 In New Zealand due to the legalities surrounding hemp consumption, only the seed may be used for human consumption.
+Luckily, water and rainfall levels in New Zealand are conducive to growing hemp.

-The hemp seed is then shelled to remove the outer fibrous layer, leaving the softer inner seed called the hemp heart.
+The hemp seed is shelled to remove the outer fibrous layer, leaving the softer inner seed.
+This is what is considered a hemp heart.

 You can purchase hemp hearts in NZ from most local supermarkets in the health food or baking aisles, or from a health food store.

-Hemp hearts contain GLA (gamma-linoleic-acid), which supports healthy hair, nail and skin health.
-Hemp hearts are also high in alpha linolenic acid, a type of anti-inflammatory omega-3 fat that can reduce your risk of heart disease, high cholesterol, and high blood pressure.
+They contain GLA (gamma-linoleic-acid), which supports healthy hair, nail and skin health.
+They're also high in alpha linolenic acid, a type of anti-inflammatory omega-3 fat that can reduce your risk of heart disease, high cholesterol, and high blood pressure.

-Hemp protein is largely made up of albumin, which most closely resembles the protein building blocks of our DNA.
+Hemp based protein powder is largely made up of albumin, which most closely resembles the protein building blocks of our DNA.
+This makes plant based protein superior for building muscle tissue.

-Soybeans have been well regarded for centuries for their complete protein, alongside hemp hearts, before the hemp plant was thrown in with marijuana and banned in 1930.
-These laws were later reviewed and since 2008, kiwi farmers have been growing hemp in NZ for it’s nutrient rich hemp hearts, oils and other beneficial properties.
+Soybeans have been well regarded for centuries for their complete protein, alongside hemp seeds, before the hemp plant was thrown in with marijuana and banned in 1930.
+These laws were later reviewed and since 2008, kiwi farmers have been growing hemp in NZ for it’s nutrient rich oils and other beneficial properties.

 Fatty acids are crucial for human health, yet the body cannot produce them.
 Most of us understand by now that omega-3’s are vital for our own health and to that of human development, during gestation, breastfeeding and beyond, yet so few of us place importance on eating a diet rich in omega-3 fatty acids.